Lopez-Samuel/ShoddyCorp_Giftcards/README.md

 balance over many replicas, and syncing databases.
 Try using Prometheus to gather more metrics from all of your different micro-services.
 Try adding logging and other useful tools.

-Though these attempts will not be graded, and should not be submitted as part of the assignment, they should help you learn a lot about how using cloud deployment helps you preserve the availability of your service (and the micro-services that comprise it) and how good monitoring and logging can help you spot errors in the application before they become serious issues.